DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 > You can list all available versions using:
 >
 > ```bash
-> helm search repo ibm-helm/ibm-odm-prod -l
+> helm search repo ibm-helm/ibm-odm-prod --versions
 > ```

 After a few minutes, ODM should be up and running without using any secrets for installation.